zhangchi1992/node_exporter/CONTRIBUTING.md

 ## Collector Implementation Guidelines

 The Node Exporter is not a general monitoring agent.
-It sole purpose is to expose metrics as provided by the kernel, with the only exception being the textfile collector.
-The metrics should not get transformed in a way that is hardware specific and would requires maintaining any form of vendor based mappings or conditions.
+Its sole purpose is to expose metrics as provided by the kernel, with the only exception being the textfile collector.

-A Collector may only read `proc` files or use system calls to retrieve metrics.
+The metrics should not get transformed in a way that is hardware specific and would require maintaining any form of vendor based mappings or conditions.
+If for example a proc file contains the magic number 42 as some identifier, the Node Exporter should expose it as it is and not keep a mapping in code to make this human readable.
+Instead, the textfile collector can be used to add a static metric which can be joined with the metrics exposed by the exporter to get human readable identifier.

+A Collector may only read `/proc` or `/sys` files, or use system calls to retrieve metrics.
 Running external commands is not allowed.
 Use a dedicated exporter instead or gather the metrics via the textfile collector.